Quick Start

 import { UserService } from '@aooth/user'

-import { formInputInterceptor } from '@atscript/moost-wf'
+import { AsWfStore, formInputInterceptor } from '@atscript/moost-wf'

-import { HandleStateStrategy, MoostWf } from '@moostjs/event-wf'
+import { HandleStateStrategy, MoostWf, type WfStateStrategy } from '@moostjs/event-wf'

 import { Get, MoostHttp } from '@moostjs/event-http'